 - Unfiltered apple juice can also work well in place of the apple cider

-- if using unfiltered apple juice, it is suggested to use 2-3 tsp of a spice blend
+- if using unfiltered apple juice, it is suggested to use 2-3 teaspoon of a spice blend

-- if using apple cider, this is already generously spiced, so 1-2 tsp is plenty
+- if using apple cider, this is already generously spiced, so 1-2 teaspoon is plenty

 - mix all ingredients together in a small mixing bowl until well combined